-This might by the most comprehensive, and yet most simple, model of an all encompassing meta-theory that has ever existed.
+This might be the most comprehensive, and yet simple, model of an all-encompassing meta-theory that has ever existed.
 The 4 Quadrants attempt to map all the dimensions of a certain issue and, at the same time, all that is in existence.
 A rather daunting proposition, but see for yourself.

 First, I will give some context about how this model was devised and who the great thinker is who has come up with this.
 Whoever might be only interested into the map itself, please jump this section.

 4 Quadrants has been thought up by Ken Wilber, maybe the single most influential philosopher of our time.
 In a three year retreat, he has extensively written on his Magnus Opus entitled “Sex, Ecology, Spirituality” where he has presented this theory.
 It, at least theoretically, tries to map the whole Kosmos Taking the original greek word of cosmos, thus not only the physical realm but virtually all of existence.